Kappa-Dev/ReGraph/docs/source/tutorial2.rst

 .. image:: _static/ex2_n1.png

-Now, we would like to rewrite the graph `ag` with the rule and the instance defined below: ::
+Now, we would like to rewrite the graph `ag` with the rule defined below: ::

     # define a rule that clones nodes